Send Feedback

 q-sql

-While q is a functional language, it includes a built-in query language called q-sql.
+Alongside its functional programming model, q includes a built-in query language called q-sql.
 It looks similar to SQL but is more expressive and follows q's right-to-left evaluation rules.

 q)([getInMemoryTables]): use `kx.datagen.capmkts / Load the module